cyfronet-fid/sat4envi/README.md

 ```

 You will need to locally run frontend via `npm start / ng serve` and develop backend normally.

+## Production docker-compose

+When you are running in production set appropriate environment variables.
+Most can be found in `docker-compose.yml`, excluding the ones which backend is configured with.
+The template for backend vars is placed in `backend-production.env.template`, but you can override other variables too.
+Copy the file, modify the values as required and load it by setting `BACKEND_ENV_PATH=<path to file>` (e.g. in `.env` file).
+(The rule for env var matching to spring properties is roughly this: `SPRING_BASEPATH` matches `spring.basePath`.)

 ## FAQ